Learn about the Linear Autism Method

 Training for Professionals Serving Clients with ASD and Their Families

-Class 1: The Perspective that Works: Introduction to Autism
+Class 1: The Perspective that Works: Introduction to the Linear Autism Method

 This class provides introductory principles and frameworks on autism for mental health practitioners working with ASD diagnosed children and adults.